crodrigoturner/blog/content/use-of-ai.md

 ---
 layout: layouts/page.njk
 title: My use of AI
-excerpt: How I use AI chatbots
+excerpt: How I use AI
 tags:
 - page
+- AI
 ---

 As of February 2025, here's how I use AI.